php-ru/symfony-docs-ru/components/options_resolver.rst

 Nested Options
 ~~~~~~~~~~~~~~

-.. versionadded:: 4.2
-    The support of nested options was introduced in Symfony 4.2.

 Suppose you have an option named ``spool`` which has two sub-options ``type``
 and ``path``.
 Instead of defining it as a simple array of values, you can pass a
 closure as the default value of the ``spool`` option with a